Hartford Courant: Origins and leading figures

 Other newspapers claim to be the oldest in the country.
 The New Hampshire Gazette, which started publication in 1756, trademarked the slogan of oldest paper in the nation after being revived as a small biweekly paper in 1989.
 Prior to 1989, the paper had all but disappeared into other publications for most of the 20th century, which makes the slogan doubtful.
 The New York Post also claims to be the oldest continuously published daily newspaper.
 However, even though the Post started daily publishing 35 years before The Connecticut Courant did, the Courant existed as a weekly paper for nearly 40 years before the New York Post was founded, making the Courant older.
 Also The Providence Journal claims to be the oldest continuously published daily newspaper in the United States: the Journal began daily publishing 28 years after the New York Post, but some critics point at strikes at the Post in 1958 and 1978 as breaks in its continuity.
 Regardless, The Connecticut Courant existed as a weekly paper for nearly 70 years before The Providence Journal was founded.

 In 1867, Joseph Roswell Hawley, a leading Republican politician and former governor of Connecticut, bought the newspaper, which he combined with the Press.
 Under his editorship, the Courant became the most influential newspaper in Connecticut and one of the leading Republican papers in the country.

 An important figure in the history of the Courant is Emile Gauvreau, who became a reporter in 1916 and the managing editor in 1919.
 His energetic and often sensationalistic news style upset Charles Clark, the owner and editor.
 Clark fired Gauvreau when the journalist refused to stop a series of stories about false medical diplomas.
-Gauvreau would become later on a major figure in the New York City tabloid wars of the Roaring Twenties as the first managing editor of the New York Evening Graphic and later managing editor of the New York Mirror.
+Gauvreau would become later on a major figure in the New York City tabloid wars of the Roaring Twenties as the first managing editor of the New York Evening Graphic and later managing editor of the New York Daily Mirror.

 Another prominent editor of the Courant in the 20th century is Herbert Brucker.